HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - Total Average response time increases exponentially with vload.

-- Event loop lag for Ring API pod is also on the higher end (~400 ms for 500 user load).
+- Event loop lag for Ring API pod is also on the higher end (~400 ms for a user load of 500).

-- No pods restarts were observed.
+- No pod restarts observed.

 #### Stage 2